01-edu/public/subjects/ai/nlp-scraper/audit/README.md

 Environmental scandal detected for <entity>
 ```

-##### Analyse the output: relevance of the topic(s) matched, relevance of the sentiment, relevance of the scandal detected (if detected on the three articles) and relevance of the companie(s) matched.
+##### Analyse the output: relevance of the topic(s) matched, relevance of the sentiment, relevance of the scandal detected (if detected on the three articles) and relevance of the company(ies) matched.